helpimaghost/VOIDBREAKER-VR/README.md

 # VOIDBREAKER-VR
 A custom UEVR profile for VOID/BREAKER

-0.5 by help im a ghost
+0.9 by help im a ghost

 This profile intends to bring immersive and kinetic 6DOF VR support to VOID/BREAKER.
-Use the latest UEVR Nightly!

 The UEVR profile adds 6DOF motion controls to VOID/BREAKER, while the lua scripts extend functionality with features like a VR-oriented control scheme, gesture-based attacks, haptics, and other fixes and improvements.